CIT82/ivand-pub/w2/README.md

 after finishing classwork began doing drawing practice whilst watching/streaming the *Patlabor* OVA to the group. \
 Putting the series name in italics and specifying the ova feels incredibly forced.
 I didn't enjoy writing that. \
 Knew I could have work tomorrow but went to sleep rather late because it would be the first day[^1] of the FUSD semester. \
 I took screenshots of the OVA as I watched which I will include.
-VLC is a good media player.~I realize now after \
+VLC is a good media player.I realize now after \
-uploading them^1^ that they still have their long original name and timestamp in them.
+uploading them that they still have their long original name and timestamp in them.
 This is helpful for sorting \
-but awful for calling on...~
+but awful for calling on...

 1. Shot from the opening.
 I like Noa's smile here.
 ![opening](w2/vlcsnap-2025-08-18-14h17m26s385.png)